 Match the Formality, and the Colors

-For something a little more casual, think about putting any brothers in suits that coordinate with the groomsmen.
-That might mean gray suits if the groomsmen are wearing charcoal, or sports coats in a similar shade blue if the groomsmen are in navy.
-To really tie it all together, consider giving your brothers ties that match or coordinate with your groomsmen's to set them apart from the rest of your guests.
+If you're having a formal wedding, make sure your siblings wear something just as dressy as your wedding party.
+That means brothers should be in tuxedos (even if the dress code is black-tie optional) and sisters in floor-length gowns.
+For something a little more casual, think about putting your brothers in suits that go well with the groomsmen looks.
+That might mean gray suits if the groomsmen are wearing charcoal, or sports coats in a similar or coordinating shade, like navy.
+To really tie it all together, consider giving your brothers ties that match or complement your groomsmen to set them apart from the rest of your guests.

 Mind the Details

-For any siblings who are participating in the ceremony as ushers or readers, details that will illustrate that they're a big part of the celebration are a great idea, whether it's matching ties, boutonnieres, or dresses in a similar hue to those worn by the bridesmaids.
+For any siblings who are participating in the ceremony as ushers or readers, details that will illustrate that they're a big part of the celebration are a great idea, whether it's matching ties, boutonnieres, corsages, or dresses in a similar hue to those worn by the bridesmaids.

 Overall, when helping your siblings who aren't in the wedding party figure out what to wear, consistency is key.
 Choose colors and styles that coordinate with the wedding party and your overall theme and color scheme to help your siblings look and feel like VIPs in your wedding celebration.